 Place a small square of Mylar over your patch before your preferred stitch-out and tape it down on either side to hold it in place.
 When your design is finished, easily peel away any excess Mylar remaining.

 Interested in trying Mylar in your own custom embroidery patches?
-Click here to purchase your own Mylar to add a sparkly sheen to your next project and to view our tutorial on how to use it.
+You can purchase your own Mylar sheets to add a sparkly sheen to your next project and to view our tutorial on how to use it.

 Here’s a quick video showing you how to add Mylar to your embroidery patch designs using embroidery software as well: